BEKAOUI/drug-mention-graph-pipeline/README.md

 Serialize and save the resulting graph structure in JSON format to the output folder for downstream processing.

  ## Integration
-This pipeline is intended for integration within a DAG-based workflow orchestrator for automated execution and monitoring.
+This pipeline is intended for integration within a DAG-based workflow orchestrator (e.g., Apache Airflow), allowing for automated, scheduled, and monitored data workflows.

 ##  Structure du projet
 drug-mention-graph-pipeline/
 ├── data /                     # Source data (CSV, JSON)
-├── cofig /                    # Configuration files (paths, constants, etc.)
+├── config /                    # Configuration files (paths, constants, etc.)
 ├── data_collection /           # Scripts to load and parse data
 ├── data_preparation /          # Data cleaning, normalization, and processing
 ├── graph_builder /             # Construction of the drug-mention graph